 Yarrow puts on a delicate flower cluster that comes in a variety of colors, I went with the burgundy!
 It can also be used in natural remedies if you are into the awesomeness of growing food and remedies.

 Vinca is a hardy flower that can take the heat when other flowers will wilt from it.

 Asters are a classic iconic daisy.
 It’s a late summer through fall bloomer to ensure you get color all season long!

-Coreopsis a beautiful daisy like perineal flower that is available in a variety of colors that begins blooming in early summer.
+Coreopsis a beautiful daisy like perennial flower that is available in a variety of colors that begins blooming in early summer.

 Phlox is a hardy drought tolerant summer bloomer with stunning flower cluster, that are great for cut flower arrangements.

 After gardening for several years in unrelenting hard red clay, that’s too boggy in the wet season and like concrete in the blistering summers.
 These flowers are workhorses in my zone 8, hard clay soils.
 These flowers I grow with great success and minimal effort, include:

 Zinnias – hardy, beautiful, and bloom all summer even when it’s 120F.
 I let them self seed, and they are popping up in the most unrelenting compacted soils, which have given me an even greater appreciation for these hearty showy flowers.

 Yarrow – hardy, medicinal, fern-like foliage with delicate flower clusters.
 It can really take over a bed if left unchecked.
 In the right spot, this has been great to cover sloped clay banks.